 Out-of-Band Emissions into FSS: The aggregate passband RF power spectral density at the output of a reference RF filter and antenna at the location of a TT&C FSS earth station operating in the 3700 – 4200 MHz band, produced by emissions from all CBSDs (within 40 km) operating in the Citizens Band Radio Service shall not exceed a median RMS value of -129 dBm / MHz.
 The reference antenna system requires SAS to calculate antenna gain using § 25.209(a)(1) and 25.209(a)(4), and a reference RF filter between the feed-horn and LNA/LNB, with 0.5 dB insertion loss in the passband.

 Blocking: The aggregate RF power at the output of a reference RF filter and antenna at the location of a TT&C FSS earth station operating in the 3700 – 4200 MHz band, produced by emissions from all CBSDs (within 40 km), shall not exceed a median RMS value of -60 dBm.
 The reference antenna system requires SAS to calculate antenna gain using § 25.209(a)(1) and 25.209(a)(4), and a reference RF filter between the feed-horn and LNA/LNB, with a filter mask of 0.6 dB/MHz attenuation to 30.5 dB at 50 MHz offset below the lower edge of the FSS earth station’s authorized passband, and 0.25 dB/MHz attenuation to 55.5 dB at an offset greater than or equal to150 MHz below the lower edge of the FSS earth station’s authorized passband.
+[A graphical representation is shown in Figure 2]

 These protection criteria will [shall] be enforced by the Spectrum Access System authorized consistent with section 96.53,[Ref-2] et seq. below.